Saymos/wallet-focused/README.md

 ## Design Decisions

-### Double-Entry Bookkeeping
+### Double-Entry Bookkeeping and Event Sourcing

-The wallet service uses double-entry bookkeeping to ensure financial data integrity:
+The wallet service uses a combination of double-entry bookkeeping and event sourcing patterns:

+1. **Double-Entry Bookkeeping**
    - Every transfer creates two transaction entries: a DEBIT for the source account and a CREDIT for the destination account
    - Both entries share the same transaction ID to link them together
    - This approach ensures that the ledger is always balanced (total debits = total credits)

+2. **Event Sourcing**
+   - Account balances are not stored directly, but calculated from the transaction history
+   - This provides a complete audit trail and allows for balance reconstruction at any point in time
+   - The formula used is: `balance = sum(CREDIT amounts) - sum(DEBIT amounts)`

+3. **Event Sourcing + Projection Pattern**
+   - While this implementation uses pure event sourcing (derived balances only), in production systems both approaches are often combined:
+     - **Derived balance**: The authoritative balance calculated from transaction history (for audits)
+     - **Cached balance**: A denormalized balance stored for fast reads (updated during transfers)
+     - **Reconciliation job**: Background process that regularly verifies and fixes any discrepancies
+   - This pattern balances consistency (event sourcing) with performance (projection)

+🧠 **Bonus Insight**: Many financial systems use both approaches simultaneously.
+They maintain derived balances for authority and audits, while using cached balances for fast reads.
+The cached balances are regularly reconciled against the derived values to ensure consistency.

 ### Thread Safety & Concurrency